 Tax Exempt Organizations

 Ms. Leinheiser has successfully represented several clients in connection with their applications for recognition of exemption, including public charities, private foundations, and private operating foundations working on a wide variety of charitable causes.
 She regularly counsels exempt organizations on matters related to their exempt status, such as compliance with federal limits on lobbying and political campaign activity, issues related to private benefit and private inurement, and strategies around unrelated business taxable income.
 She recently advised a client on a proposed joint venture with a real estate developer involving multiple revenue streams, and provided an in-depth analysis of the various options for structuring the venture and the likelihood that certain revenue streams would generate unrelated business taxable income.
 She represents a number of family and corporate private foundations, and frequently provides guidance regarding the self-dealing and other private foundation excise tax rules, particularly in connection with her client’s employee matching gift programs and other grant-making activities.

 Carly has significant experience with state charitable solicitation laws, and regularly advises her clients on state registration and reporting requirements and required fundraising disclosures.
 She also counsels clients on issues relating to the use of social media, crowdfunding platforms, and other emerging and evolving technologies to raise funds, and issues relating to cause marketing and corporate sponsorship payments.

 Carly has experience advising emerging social enterprises on strategies to incorporate their commitment to positive social change into their governing documents.
 She has established benefit corporations under state law.
 She recently represented a client that intended to apply for certification as a B Corporation, which involved drafting an operating agreement containing the requisite provisions to obtain the certification, and assisting the client to develop a written policy outlining the client’s commitment to donate a percentage of its profits to charity each year.
 She is part of the firm’s Sustainability Team, an interdisciplinary team of lawyers which helps clients navigate the legal issues unique to sustainability efforts.

-Ms. Leinheiser also is a member of the firm’s Data Privacy + Security Team, and she is a contributor to its Data Privacy + Security Insider blog.
+Ms. Leinheiser also is a member of the firm’s Data Privacy + Cybersecurity Team, and she is a contributor to its Data Privacy + Security Insider blog.